ChrisPritchard/FSH/README.md

 (**Note:** that shift/alt/control+enter will go to a new line, useful for code.
 Tabbing (four spaces) works as well, shunting the current line forward.
 Also, by piping arr on the second line, the line parameter does not need a type annotation.)

-(**Note for Linux/OSX:** the terminal and System.Console.ConsoleModifiers don't work very well together, so aside from shift, control and alt also work with enter for new lines.
+(**Further Note for Linux/OSX:** the terminal and System.Console.ConsoleModifiers don't work very well together, so aside from shift, control and alt also work with enter for new lines.
 Find what works for you - alt+enter worked for me on Ubuntu)

-(**Note for linux/osx users:** there is an issue with newlines on these platforms, due to inconsistencies between how System.Console, TextWriter, CursorTop (or something) work.
+(**Further Further Note for Linux/OSX users:** there is an issue with newlines on these platforms, due to inconsistencies between how System.Console, TextWriter, CursorTop (or something) work.
 I am presently investigating these issues (issue #10 and #12))

 Then use this like: